hotshot07/algovis/README.md

 # Getting Started

-I would suggest making a virtual environment as this library is still in
+I would highly suggest making a virtual environment.
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.

 ```bash
 # making a test folder